Enumerazioni_ Posson le parole?

 Parallel to the Glass Celing Index 2025, published on March 8 by the Economist, other numbers come from the Italian chronicle, which in 2024 saw eighty-one murders of women at the hands mostly of family members.

-Enumerations_Posson le parole? consists of a visual polyphony of eighty-one female faces, captured by scanners, and a sound recording in which a sequence of voices recite fragments of verses from Leopardi's song, “In the death of a woman made slaughtered with her bearing by the corruptor by the hand and art of a surgeon.”
+Enumerations_Can words? consists of a visual polyphony of eighty-one female faces, captured by scanners, and a sound recording in which a sequence of voices recite fragments of verses from Leopardi's song, “In the death of a woman made slaughtered with her bearing by the corruptor by the hand and art of a surgeon.”

 < works